Reginald Craddock: Life

 Craddock's father Surgeon Major William Craddock had been attached to the 1st Gurkha Rifles; he was therefore born into a family with strong links to the British Raj.
 He studied at the prestigious Wellington College before going on to Keble College, Oxford.
 He qualified for the Indian Civil Service in 1882, and two years later was sent on his first posting to the Central Provinces.

 Craddock spent many years in the Central Provinces, moving steadily up the civil service ladder.
 He was an industrious worker and his diligence was duly recognized by the authorities.
 From 1893 onwards, he held the following positions in succession: Commissioner of Excise; head of the Nagpur District; Chief Secretary to the head of the Province; Commissioner of the Nagpur Division; and finally Chief Commissioner (or governor of the province) in 1907.

-He was appointed a Companion of the Order of the Star of India (CSI) in the 1903 Durbar Honours, and in 1911 promoted to a Knigh Commander in the order (KCSI).
+He was appointed a Companion of the Order of the Star of India (CSI) in the 1903 Durbar Honours, and in 1911 promoted to a Knight Commander in the order (KCSI).
 In 1923 he was appointed a Knight Grand Commander in the Order of the Indian Empire (GCIE).